beejhuff/magento-security-toolkit/signatures-analysis.md

 * **MySQL Driver is altered to allow further attacker access to underlying database**

-  * **File:** lib/Varien/Db/Adapter/Pdo/Mysql.php is modified, so patch can not be applied seamlessly
+  * **FILE:** lib/Varien/Db/Adapter/Pdo/Mysql.php is modified, so patch can not be applied seamlessly

   * **Reference** [http://magentary.com/kb/magento-recovery-shoplift-vulnerability/](http://magentary.com/kb/magento-recovery-shoplift-vulnerability/)